ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

 Actions are like services that allow you to execute long running tasks, provide regular feedback, and are cancelable.

 A robot system would likely use actions for navigation.
-An action could tell a robot to travel a position.
+An action goal could tell a robot to travel to a position.
-The goal would navigate and send updates along the way, and then a final result message once it's reached its destination.
+While the robot navigates to the position, it can send updates along the way (i.e. feedback), and then a final result message once it's reached its destination.

-Turtlesim has one action that acts as a client for one node and server for the other.
+Turtlesim has an action server that action clients can send goals to for rotating turtles.
 In this tutorial, you introspected that action, ``/turtle1/rotate_absolute``, to get a better idea of what actions are and how they work.

 .. todo: "Next steps section" link to "rqt_console" once all tutorials are done (no empty references)